TelegramBots/book/src/4/passport/files-docs.md

   encryptedContent = new System.IO.MemoryStream(element.ReverseSide.FileSize),
   decryptedFile = System.IO.File.OpenWrite("/path/to/reverse-side.jpg")
 ) {
-  // fetch encrypted file info and download it to memory encryptedFileInfo = await BotClient.GetInfoAndDownloadFileAsync(
+  // fetch the encrypted file info and download it to memory encryptedFileInfo = await BotClient.GetInfoAndDownloadFileAsync(
     element.ReverseSide.FileId, // file_id of passport file for reverse side
     encryptedContent // stream to copy the encrypted file into